 Ann Reeves Jarvis

-When in 1861 the Civil War broke out, the mothers also became volunteer nurses, caring for both Confederate and Union soldiers.
+Then, in 1861, when the Civil War broke out, the mothers also became volunteer nurses, caring for Confederate and Union soldiers alike.

 Mother’s Day Work Club members took care of all soldiers